matomo-org/developer-documentation/docs/distributing-your-plugin.md

 - `archive` - Lets you define some options for creating Piwik Plugin archives.
-    - `exclude` - Allows you to configure while files or directories should be removed from the ZIP file when a user downloads or installs a plugin.
+    - `exclude` - Allows you to configure which files or directories should be removed from the ZIP file when a user downloads or installs a plugin.
 It is not possible to use any wildcards and the path must start with a leading slash `/`.
 By default we always remove the directories `tests`, `Test` and `screenshots` as well as the files `.travis.yml` and `.gitignore` within your plugin root directory.

     ```json